dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1943: Homosexuality is a natural human variation.
+### T1943: Homosexuality is a natural variation in human sexuality.

 |Support|
 |---|